Support for Armed Forces Communities

 I’m Sharon an Army Veterans wife currently living in Dorset with my husband and 3 of our 5 children.
 I joined the project after a telephone call with the lead Jane Kelly, where she invited me and gave me confidence to become one of the voices for the Armed Forces Veterans Community.
 I started the role on a voluntary basis and have since become a paid member of ELFT which made me feel even more valued.

-I have been part of the ELFT team for over 2 years and am extremely proud and grateful to work alongside everyone.
+I have been part of the ELFT team since 2020 and am extremely proud and grateful to work alongside everyone.
 Seeing how far the project has come from our initial meetings to gaining and keeping The Veterans HealthCare Alliance Accreditation as well as the Silver Defence Employment Recognition Award.

 My confidence has grown and I have received incredible support throughout my journey with the team.
 I was given the opportunity to learn about Quality Improvement on multiple courses and also have ongoing support and training.
 I have worked alongside CAMHS on a project and spoken at multiple meetings about the impact of military life on the families.
 From the very beginning I have always made it known that I am passionate about the families voice being heard alongside the veterans.
 My role as an Armed Forces Veteran Community Champion within ELFT enables me to do this and so much more.